 The Hagerstown Town and Country Almanack was most recently recognized by Wikipedia as the 39th oldest company in the United States.

-Planning is currently under way for an historic ceremony to be held in in Hagerstown in late 2014 to honor both John Gruber and The Maryland Theater for their contribution to over "200 Years of Art and Culture" in the state.
-The ceremony will include a performance by the Maryland Symphony, the placement of an historic marker at the site of Gruber's print shop on Potomac Street (now ironically, the location of the Maryland State Theater!), along with a 'flag talk', living history interpreters, and demonstrations of colonial activities such as stitching and weaving provided by the Maryland State Historical Society.
+Planning is currently under way for an historic ceremony to be held in in Hagerstown in late 2014 to honor both John Gruber and The Maryland Theater for their combined contributions to over "200 Years of Art and Culture" in the state.
+The ceremony will include a performance by the Maryland Symphony, the placement of an commemorative plaque at the original site of Gruber's first print shop on Potomac Street (where coincidentally, the Maryland State Theater is located today!), and a 'flag talk', living history interpreters, and demonstrations of colonial activities such as stitching and weaving provided by the Maryland State Historical Society.